trangsophienguyen2001/Cyclistic_bike_share/README.md

 •	Station latitude and longitude columns (for data visualization)

 ## Process
 This step will prepare the data for analysis.
+I will be using RStudio for this project.
+Key tasks;
+Download data and store it appropriately.
+Identify how it’s organized.
+Sort and filter the data.
+Determine the credibility of the data.
 [Clean data](https://github.com/trangsophienguyen2001/Cyclistic_bike_share/blob/main/Cyclistic_clean_data.Rmd)

 ## Analyze
 This step will explore the distribution of casual riders & annual members and how these two groups differ from each other.
+Key tasks:
+Aggregate your data so it’s useful and accessible.
+Organize and format your data.
+Perform calculations.
+Identify trends and relationships.
 [Analyze data](https://github.com/trangsophienguyen2001/Cyclistic_bike_share/blob/main/Cyclistic_analyze_data.Rmd)

 ## Share
-With the insights gained from the previous steps, let's go through the main key points [here]().
+With the insights gained from the previous steps, let's go through the main key points [here](https://github.com/trangsophienguyen2001/Cyclistic_bike_share/blob/main/Cyclistic%20Presentation.pdf).

+## Act
+Partner with influencers to create a marketing campaign focusing on healthy lifestyles and promoting an eco-friendly approach to protecting the environment by reducing car emissions.
+The ads can be shown on social networks such as TikTok, Instagram posts, or reels.
+Offer discounts and special programs during the cold months.
+Create an ad promoting how practical and beneficial riding the bikes can be, focusing on casual riders during the weekends.